wernerdegroot/angular-json-expand/README.md

 We also configure three default exchangers which, as you can probably guess, are used to transform JSON objects to domain objects and vice versa.
 We'll encounter several more exchangers in subsequent examples.

 The `EmployeeRepository` service is based on a more general `Repository` which will allow us to retrieve a fully functioning `Employee` from the server.
-In order to provide this repository with a means to access our template object, the method `getTemplate` (which, of course, should return a template) is mandatory.
+In order to provide this repository with a means to access our object mapper, the method `getObjectMapper` (which, of course, should return an object mapper) is mandatory.

 ### Using our repository